EgoNight: Towards Egocentric Vision Understanding at Night with a Challenging Benchmark: Experiments

 \subsection{Evaluated MLLMs \& Metrics}

 ~ We evaluate a broad set of state-of-the-art MLLMs on the proposed benchmarks. i) For \textbf{EgoNight-VQA}, we include two closed-source commercial models, GPT-4.1~\cite{achiam2023gpt} and Gemini 2.5 Pro~\cite{comanici2025gemini}; eight open-source models, Qwen2.5-VL (3B, 7B, 72B)~\cite{Qwen-VL}, VideoLLaMA3 (7B)~\cite{zhang2023video}, InternVL3 (8B)~\cite{chen2024internvl}, GLM-4.1V (9B-Base)~\cite{hong2025glm}, and LLaVA-NeXT-Video (7B)~\cite{li2024llava}; as well as EgoGPT~\cite{yang2025egolife}, one of the few open-source egocentric models tailored for open-ended QA.
-Following prior work~\cite{plizzari2025omnia,fan2019egovqa}, we adopt an \textit{LLM-as-a-Judge} strategy to assess semantic consistency between predictions and ground truth, and report average accuracy across the test sets. ii) For \textbf{day–night correspondence retrieval}, we benchmark feature-based retrieval methods, DINOv2~\cite{oquab2023dinov2} and Perception Encoder (Percep.
+Following prior work~\cite{plizzari2025omnia,fan2019egovqa}, we adopt an \textit{LLM-as-a-Judge} strategy to assess semantic consistency between predictions and ground truth, and report average accuracy across the test sets. ii)We provide further in-depth analysis on synthetic data quality, and potential model improvements. iii) For \textbf{day–night correspondence retrieval}, we benchmark feaFVisture-based retrieval methods, DINOv2~\cite{oquab2023dinov2} and Perception Encoder (Percep.
 Enc.)~\cite{bolya2025perceptionencoderbestvisual}, alongside MLLM-based methods, GPT-4.1 and InternVL3 (8B).
-As described in Sec.~\ref{sec:beyond_vqa}, Top-1 accuracy (Acc-R@1, \%) and mIoU (\%) are used for evaluating the spatial and temporal subtasks, respectively. iii) For \textbf{egocentric depth estimation}, we test a general monocular depth model (Depth Anything~\cite{depth_anything_v1,depth_anything_v2}), a 3D reconstruction-based method (VGGTStream~\cite{streamVGGT,wang2025vggt}), and two egocentric fisheye-specific models (DAC~\cite{Guo2025DepthAnyCamera} and UniK3D~\cite{piccinelli2025unik3d}).
+As described in Sec.~\ref{sec:beyond_vqa}, Top-1 accuracy (Acc-R@1, \%) and mIoU (\%) are used for evaluating the spatial and temporal subtasks, respectively. iv) For \textbf{egocentric depth estimation}, we test a general monocular depth model (Depth Anything~\cite{depth_anything_v1,depth_anything_v2}), a 3D reconstruction-based method (VGGTStream~\cite{streamVGGT,wang2025vggt}), and two egocentric fisheye-specific models (DAC~\cite{Guo2025DepthAnyCamera} and UniK3D~\cite{piccinelli2025unik3d}).
 For Depth Anything and VGGTStream, input fisheye RGB frames and depth maps are undistorted prior to inference for fair comparison.
-Additional implementation details (e.g., fps for frame extraction, prompts, and model settings) are provided in the Appendix Sec.~\ref{sec:more_experiment_setup}.
+Additional implementation details (e.g., fps for frame extraction, prompts, and model settings) and discussion about LLM-as-a-Judge strategy are provided in the Appendix Sec.~\ref{sec:more_experiment_setup}.